Soluto/kamus/site/content/docs/user/install.md

 keyManagement:
   provider: GoogleKms
   googleKms:
+    projectId: <project id>
     location: <location>
     keyRing: <key ring name>
     protectionLevel: HSM
+    rotationPeriod: <optional, the period for automatic key rotation>
 ```
 And use the following command to deploy kamus:
 ```
  helm upgrade --install kamus soluto/kamus -f values.yaml --set-string keyManagement.googleKms.credentials="$(cat credentials.json | base64)"
 ```

+Automatic credentials rotation is supported by Google Cloud KMS (see the docs [here][gcp kms key rotation]).
+To enable it, just set `keyManagement.googleKms.rotationPeriod` to the desired period.
+The value is using [C# Time Span Format][timespan], which is simply the number of days you want.
+According to the docs, rotating the keys does not affect existing encrypted values - while the old version exist, decryption should work as expected.

 ### AWS KMS
 Using [AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) as the key management solution is the most secure solution when running a cluster on AWS Cloud.